Hoar012/Hoar012/README.md

 I am an undergraduate student at the School of Artificial Intelligence, Nanjing University.

-My research interests mainly include Machine Learning, Multimodal Machine Learning, Neural-Symbolic Learning.
-I am also keen on building Intelligent System with ability of perception and reasoning.
+My research interests mainly include Machine Learning, Multimodal Machine Learning, Neural-Symbolic AI.
+I am also keen on building intelligent system with ability of perception and reasoning.

 ## Honors & Awards
 National Scholarship, 2023